 Being a teenager is hard.
 Middle schoolers are constantly worrying about who they are, how they fit in with their peers and who they will eventually be.
 This emotionally chaotic journey is filled with new temptations, unexpected feelings and physical changes.
 We assign every student a social advisor to guide them through these challenges.

 Advisor/advisee groups are comprised of two students and one staff that meet once a week.
-Groups stay the same all year, emphasizing the importance of building lasting connections.
+Groups stay together all year, emphasizing the importance of building lasting connections.
 Staff advisors provide a mature and sympathetic perspective as they serve as advocates, mentors, trusted companions, and role models.
 Having this safe and reliable space to talk about their emotions provides students with the message that they are seen and valued.

 Middle schoolers crave adult level responsibility.
 Chores provide valuable opportunities for students to learn the practical life skills of taking care of themselves and their surroundings.
 When students leave our boarding middle school, they feel self-sufficient and are able to help others who need it.
 When our community trusts and depends upon our students, it inspires a strong work ethic, self-confidence, and a sense of group responsibility.